serhmarch/modbuspy/doc/pages/03_server_guide.md

 ## Overview

-The modbuspy server implementation allows you to create Modbus servers that respond to client requests.
+The libmodbuspy server implementation allows you to create Modbus servers that respond to client requests.
 The library provides both synchronous and asynchronous server implementations, supporting TCP, RTU, and ASCII protocols.